 If you recently moved abroad and need more time to meet the requirements of either test, you can file Form 2350 to request a filing extension.
-If granted, this will extend your filing deadline until 30 days after the date when you will become eligible for the FEIE.
+If granted, this will extend your filing deadline until 30 days after you become eligible for the FEIE.
 You can then claim the Foreign Earned Income Exclusion on your tax return.

-To qualify for this extension, you must first file Form 4868 for the October 15 standard extension.
-Once you have filed Form 4868, you will need to mail a letter to the IRS before October 15 explaining why you require another two months to file.
+To qualify for this extension, you must first file Form 4868 for the October 15th standard extension.
+Once you have filed Form 4868, you must mail a letter to the IRS before October 15th explaining why you require another two months to file.

 You will mail your letter to the following address: